 There was another layer underneath that one!
 Here’s the total collection…

-I’d say that’s a good haul for $50.
+I’d say that’s a good haul.
 About six of these kits are unbuilt and complete in the box, including Frankenstein and the Wonder Woman kit, which is worth a few hundred dollars.
 Many of the kits had been built and painted poorly, but I don’t really even care about them as much as I love these boxes.
 Every single box has the original instructions.
 Amazing.

 The King Kong and Godzilla boxes were actually on my list of collecting “Holy Grails” and I get to check them both off in one day.
 I would have paid $50 for the King Kong box by itself.
 I’ll be holding onto all the super hero boxes for sure, but might consider selling the movie monsters and knights if anyone is interested.